remidinishanth/distributed_systems/linux/devices/readme.md

 ![image](https://github.com/user-attachments/assets/05d28321-949f-45ce-9a4d-cebb82805555)

-The blkid command in Linux is a tool to locate and display block device attributes, such as filesystem type, UUID, and label.

 Use `lsblk` to get a broad view — “what storage is connected, what's a partition, what's an LVM logical volume?”

 Use `pvs` to focus on the building blocks of LVM setups — “which disks/partitions are being managed by LVM and how?”